Ara-O/hound/README.md

 - Clone the repository into an IDE of your choice
 - If you would like an executable, in the terminal run go build . -o hound -- This will create an executable file that you can run with the command ./hound in the terminal
-- If you would like to be able to run hound from wherever in your computer [ future me will finish the steps ]
+- If you would like to be able to run hound from wherever in your computer terminal, add the compiled binary ( the result of running go build -o hound ) to your environment path ( the process is a bit different for different operating systems ).
+Or you can run go install ., which will install the binary into the $GOPATH/bin folder.
+If this folder is part of your environment path, then you should be able to run it anywhere in your terminal now.